 Participate in the strategic planning for the service

-Maintaining clinical skill
+Maintaining clinical skill in all general examinations and advanced vascular examinations

 Speech Pathologist means a person who is tertiary qualified to practice and perform as a Speech Pathologist.

 Speech Pathologist Level 1 means a person who is appointed with less than three (3) years full-time or equivalent post-graduate experience.
 Transition from Level 1 to Level 2 is automatic.